Nadir Mothojakan

 About Nadir

-About me,
+About me

-With a calm disposition, and respect for individual differences, I work with people from diverse backgrounds and age-groups.
-My journey began as a Mental Health Nurse, guided by Person-Centred Approach, and has since grown to include Cognitive Behavioural (CBT), Solution-Focused Brief Therapy (SFBT) and other evidence-based methods, I also speak French.
+With a calm disposition, and respect for individual differences, I work with people from diverse backgrounds and age-groups and use different perspectives to understand their respective journey and challenges.
+My journey began as a Mental Health Nurse, guided by Person-Centred Approach, and has since grown to include Cognitive Behavioural (CBT), Solution-Focused Brief Therapy (SFBT) and other evidence-based methods.

 Counselling and Psychotherapy

-The foundation of my work is the Person-Centred Approach, placing you at the heart of the process.
-I may integrate C.B.T. to address unhelpful thought patterns, Solution-Focused brief therapy to draw out strengths and solutions, or elements of Transactional Therapy for interpersonal conflicts but use Psychodynamic Therapy to explore unconscious processes to tailor therapy to the needs of the person.
+The foundation of my work is the Person-Centred Approach, placing you at the heart of the process, I may integrate C.B.T. to address unhelpful thought patterns, Solution-Focused brief therapy to draw out strengths and solutions, or elements of Transactional Therapy for interpersonal conflicts but use Psychodynamic Therapy to explore unconscious processes to tailor therapy to the needs of the person.

 Understanding Grief and Loss

 Everyone faces loss at some point; grief is a deeply personal experience that can affect people in different ways -the death of a loved one often results in a range of emotions, thoughts and behaviour and the physical effects can include tiredness, sleeplessness, or a sense of emptiness.
 Significant changes, such as retirement or job loss, can also trigger grief while the loss of a sentimental object or a pet may leave an unexpected emotional void.
-Sometimes, loss is more complex- what is often called ‘ambiguous loss’- where someone remains physically present but emotionally or mentally absent, for example, due to dementia or long-term illness.
+Sometimes, loss is more complex- what is often called ‘ambiguous loss’- where someone remains physically present but emotionally or mentally absent, for example, due to dementia or long-term health conditions.

 Areas of focus

-· Relationship issues, and childhood attachment difficulties.
+Relationship issues, and childhood attachment difficulties.

 · Addiction and unhealthy coping strategies, such as alcohol, drugs, gambling, or self-harm.